LukeQ05/EndlessRunner2/README.md

-Endless Runner 2
+# Endless Runner 2

-This is a 2D endless runner game made in Unity.
-The player controls a character that can jump to avoid obstacles while collecting coins.
-The goal is to survive as long as possible while the game gets harder over time.
+Endless Runner 2 is a 2D endless runner game made in Unity where the player controls a character that must avoid obstacles and survive for as long as possible.
+The game becomes more difficult over time as obstacles appear faster and gameplay speeds up.
+Players can also collect coins while trying to achieve a high score.

-Features:

-Player can jump using the space bar
+## Features

+* Player movement and jumping controls
-Obstacles spawn automatically and move toward the player
+* Obstacles that automatically spawn and move toward the player

-Difficulty increases the longer you survive
+* Increasing difficulty over time

-Multiple obstacle types
+* Multiple obstacle types

-Coins that can be collected
+* Collectible coins

-Basic animations for the player
+* Basic player animations
+* Simple UI and score system

-How to Play:
+## How to Play

-Press the space bar to jump.
-Avoid obstacles and collect coins to keep going as long as possible.
+Press the space bar to jump over obstacles.
+Avoid crashing into obstacles while collecting coins and surviving as long as possible.
+The longer you survive, the faster and more challenging the game becomes.

-Assets:
+## Development

+This project was created in Unity as part of a game development course.
+The goal of the project was to create a complete playable game while learning Unity, scripting, game mechanics, and level design.
+During development, I learned how to work with player movement, obstacle spawning, animations, collision systems, and debugging gameplay issues.

+## Challenges

+One of the biggest challenges during development was creating a smooth jumping mechanic.
+At first the jump felt inconsistent and difficult to control, so I spent time adjusting physics values and testing different scripts until the gameplay felt better.
+Another challenge was balancing the difficulty so the game stayed fun without becoming frustrating too quickly.

+## Assets

-Some assets were created by me, and others are simple Unity shapes used for testing and development.
+Some assets and sprites were created by me, while others were simple Unity shapes and free assets used for testing and development purposes.

-Future Improvements:
+## Future Improvements

+In the future, I would like to:

+* Add more animations and visual effects
+* Improve sound effects and background music
+* Add more obstacle variety and power-ups
+* Improve the menus and UI
-I want to improve the animations, add sound effects, and make the game feel smoother and more polished overall.
+* Make the gameplay feel smoother and more polished overall

+## Built With

+* Unity
+* C#
+* Visual Studio Code